-The Duty Supervisor will instruct Winter Service Operatives to close the relevant snow gates.
+The Duty Supervisor in consultation with the WSDO, will instruct Winter Service Operatives to close the relevant snow gates.
 This resource will then remain at the snow gates until Police Scotland ascertain that no person has been trapped between the snow gates.